grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 5 minutes precisely had passed when the ship-to-ship lit up again, repeating the same message as before.
 At the same moment, the depth-under-keel gauge rapidly began to climb.
 By the time the overly long announcement from the sub with the ram had been read, the _Prospect_ had passed off the end of the continental shelf and the depth-under-keel gauge had tapped its 'bottomless' pin.

+[//]: # (----- invisible character break)

 [//]: # (### Over the end of the shelf, dive below 200m)

 Percy grinned, and took the mic down from the ship-to-ship radio over her head.
 She squeezed the transmit button.
 "To pursuing Authority boat, sub running north-north-west acknowledging.
 Stopping motor and surfacing."
 As soon as she released the transmit button, Percy punched the dive alarm next to her.
-As the klaxon wound up she gave Hemi his order.
-"Dive Hemi!
-Drive us down!"
-She flipped the light switch to turn on the red glow of the night lighting.
+As the klaxon wound up she gave Hemi his order: "Dive Hemi!
+Drive her down!"
+She flipped the light switch to turn on the red night lighting.

 Bastian did not even wait for Hemi to tap his shoulder.
 He turned the dive plane to a full descent angle.
-Hemi stepped to the tank trim board and started trimming the boat's weight forward with one hand.
+Hemi stepped to the tank trim panel and trimmed the boat's weight forward with one hand.
 His other hand hung through the strap above his head, and he leaned against the angle of the boat.

 "Open the main ballast valves Hemi, till we're under 200 meters."
 The great gaping maw of the deep sea had opened up beneath them, and Percy was going to drive her boat right down its throat.

-Hemi nodded, and flipped up the big black switches that opened the main ballast valves with his free hand.
-Air rushed out of the tanks in long streams of bubbles above them.
-Percy knew the sub with the ram would be able to hear this and know the _Prospect_ was diving.
+Hemi nodded, and twisted open the wheels that opened the main ballast valves with his free hand.
+Air rushed out of the tanks in long streams of bubbles above.
+Percy knew the _Grackle_ would be able to hear this and know the _Prospect_ was diving.
 But the _Prospect_ was going down so fast, driven by weight, angle, and speed, that it was only a matter of minutes before the depth gauge was approaching the 200 meter mark.

 A light lit on the tank trim panel indicating the main ballast had released all the air it had contained a few moments before.
-Hemi shut the main ballast valves, which closed with an electrically-activated clunk that they could hear resonating through the hull in front of the control room.
+Hemi rolled shut the main ballast valves sealing the boat to its minimum buoyancy.

 Hemi watched the depth gauge carefully.
 It passed 200 meters.

 The _Prospect_ let out a long groan, rising slowly in pitch, as the hull adjusted to the weight of water that had been so rapidly dropped upon it.

 [//]: # (### The sub with the ram attempts to ram them at depth)

-"Level us off."
-Percy said.
-"Bring us to five knots."
+"Level us off," Percy said, "bring us to five knots."

 Hemi had Bastian level the dive planes and Gregory reverse the prop for a moment to take the speed off.
-Hemi opened valves that allowed compressed air to start creating a new void in the main ballast to replace the one they had so recently released to the atmosphere above.
+Hemi opened valves that allowed compressed air to start creating a new void in the main ballast replacing the one they had so recently released to the atmosphere above.
 They were all thrust gently forward by the reverse acceleration, and the angle of the deck came slowly up until it was even under their feet again.

 "Level at 210 meters Percy," said Hemi, scanning across the gauges.
 "5 knots of headway.
 I am working on trimming the buoyancy."

 Dead silence passed through the boat.

-"Cassandra."
-Percy called down to sonar.
-"What are they doing?"
+"Cassandra," Percy called down to sonar, "what are they doing now?"

 "Captain Percy, they are maintaining speed -- coming straight for us, fast.
-They are within 1000 meters," said Cassandra nervously.
+They are within 1000 meters," said Cassandra.

 "No torpedo?"
 Percy asked.